Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Your doctor may recommend one or a combination of these treatments.

 Whenever possible, surgeons will remove brain metastases.
-The type of surgery depends on the size and location of the tumor.
+The type of surgical treatment depends on the size and location of the tumor.

 Several minimally invasive surgical options allow UPMC surgeons to access brain metastases that previously were difficult or impossible to reach.